 - be female

-- be eligible for admission to one of the following Griffith MBA programs:
+- be currently enrolled in, or be eligible for admission to and commence in trimester 2 2021, one of the Griffith Business School programs below:

-- 3047 Graduate Certificate in Business Administration - South Bank, Gold Coast, online (no Trimester 3 intake)
+- 3047 Graduate Certificate in Business Administration: South Bank, Gold Coast, Online

-- not be in receipt of any form of financial support related to study from another Griffith Business School-funded scholarship.
+- not be in receipt of another scholarship or bursary funded by Griffith Business School.

 What do I include in my application?